tomand285/usefulAPI/README.md

 # useful API #

-Creates an AWS EC2 Instance running NodeJS and associated AWS resources for the "usefulapi" service
+Creates an AWS EC2 Instance running NodeJS and associated AWS resources for the "usefulapi" service.
+Please note that I am not following best practices for security as it is just 1 instance in the default settings.

 ### What is this repository for? ###